- This topic has 1 reply, 1 voice, and was last updated 4 months, 1 week ago by .

 Probably the best place to mount it is on the end of a camera pole attached to the stern since it gives you a view of your sailing activity and also where you’re going.
 However, you may not want to create holes in the hull to attach the mount.

 The height of the pole is subjective and depends on the lens angle your camera can capture (150+ deg is good because of the width of the Weta).
-I’ve seen some cameras mounted as little as 20cm above the transom to others mounted 2m high – but you need to be aware of creating an obstruction for other boats on a crowded start line and the longer the pole the more it will vibrate.
+I’ve seen some cameras mounted as little as 20cm above the transom to others mounted 2m high – I have found it needs to be at least 1m long to avoid the majority of the spray – but you need to be aware of creating an obstruction for other boats on a crowded start line and the longer the pole the more it will vibrate.

 There are a few options for this.